 Print design overlaps with many of the above disciplines, such as branding, advertising, packaging, publishing, environmental design, and illustration.
 They all utilize basic print best practices, such as color profiles (RGB versus CMYK), typography rules, and minimum image resolutions.

 But some areas of design require a lot more print-related expertise than others.
 These include publishing, large-format advertising, and mass-produced packaging.
 In other words, processes become a little more technical when it comes to designing things like a fully printable magazine, a billboard, or a soda can.
 In each of these cases, you need to tighten the teamwork between the project directors, graphic designers, and printers to get the best results.

 - Coffee table books

-Finding the Right Type of Graphic Design & Designers
+Finding the Right Types of Graphic Design & Designers

-Design Pickle’s Graphic Design plans can help you with most of your marketing design needs, from print to social media.
+Design Pickle’s Graphics plan can help you with most of your marketing design needs, from print to social media.

 We understand that some types of graphic design require special expertise and attention.
 That’s why Design Pickle also offers Graphics Pro and Graphics Premium, where you can get more services in a single plan — like Presentation Design, Custom Illustrations, and Motion Graphics.

 Check out our work samples to see how your brand can benefit from access to unlimited requests and revisions by an extensive pool of professional graphic designers.